 When you have bacterial vaginosis, the pH (acidity level) of your vagina increases.
 Over-the-counter tests can tell you if your vagina’s pH is higher than normal, which can tell you if your infection is likely bacterial vaginosis.
 These tests aren’t always accurate, so if you’re unsure, go to your doctor.

 Probiotics, live bacteria found in some foods and supplements, might help restore balance to your vaginal bacteria.
-Studies show that eating yogurt or probiotic supplements may treat bacterial vaginosis, and is quite safe.
+Some studies show that eating yogurt or probiotic supplements may treat bacterial vaginosis, and is quite safe.

 Another promising remedy is boric acid, a white powder with antifungal and antiviral properties.
 According to limited research, boric acid suppositories inserted into your vagina may help treat bacterial vaginosis, with few side effects.
-However, more research is needed, so it’s important to check with your doctor before using boric acid.
+However, any product with boric acid should only be used after a diagnosis of bacterial vaginosis.
+More research is needed, so it’s important to check with your doctor before using boric acid.

 While doctors aren’t sure how to prevent bacterial vaginosis, there are still some steps you can take that may help prevent it.
 These include: